trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 ## Parsing: Infer

-A representer can also be infered from the contract's schema.
+A representer can also be inferred from the contract's schema.
 All you need to do is define the format, e.g. `Representable::JSON`.

 {{  "representer_test.rb:infer" | tsnippet }}